Azathothas/Stars/README.md

 - [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) – 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and security.
 - [K3V1991/ADB-and-FastbootPlusPlus](https://github.com/K3V1991/ADB-and-FastbootPlusPlus) – A small Application for Windows that allows you to install the latest Version of ADB and Fastboot Files on the Computer without installing the entire Android SDK Package + Toolkit & Commands
+- [WindowsAddict/IDM-Activation-Script](https://github.com/WindowsAddict/IDM-Activation-Script) – An open source tool to activate and reset trial of Internet Download Manager
 - [depler/curl-impersonate-win](https://github.com/depler/curl-impersonate-win) – A special build of curl for Windows that can impersonate Chrome and Safari
 - [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) – A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.
 - [userdocs/iperf3-static](https://github.com/userdocs/iperf3-static) – A static build of iperf3 to do network testing on remote servers.